MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-setup-machine.md

 ## Load AKS Edge modules

-AKS edge modules can be loaded by running the `AksEdgePrompt` file from the `tools` folder in the downloaded [GitHub repo](https://github.com/Azure/AKS-Edge/blob/main/tools/AksEdgePrompt.cmd).
-This PowerShell script checks for pre-requisites like Hyper-V, system CPU and memory resources and the AKS Edge Essentials program and loads the corresponding PowerShell modules as well and so we recommend that you use the `AksEdgePrompt`.
+You can load AKS Edge modules by running the **AksEdgePrompt** file from the **tools** folder in the downloaded [GitHub repo](https://github.com/Azure/AKS-Edge/blob/main/tools/AksEdgePrompt.cmd).
+This PowerShell script checks for prerequisites such as Hyper-V, system CPU and memory resources, and the AKS Edge Essentials program, and loads the corresponding PowerShell modules.
+It's recommended that you use the **AksEdgePrompt** tool.

 ![Screenshot showing all pods running.](./media/aks-edge/aksedge-prompt.png)